population-interventions/visualisation/src/posts/pandemic-trade-offs-august-2021/post.md

 ---

-## Heatmaps of infections, hospitalizations, deaths and time in lockdown
+## Heatmaps of infections, hospitalisations, ICU admissions, deaths and time in lockdown
 Below are two heatmaps.
-The first shows (depending on which option you select) the average daily infections, the yearly SARS-CoV-2 deaths and the yearly SARS-CoV-2 hospitalization (for a population the size and make-up of Victoria).
-The deaths are estimated using Institute of Health Metrics and Evaluation infection fatality risk ratios from pre-Delta variants, double for increased virulence of Delta.
-Hospitalization and ICU admission rates are estimated using rates of same by infection from the Victorian second wave, doubled (on odds scale) again for increased virulence of Delta.
+The first shows (depending on which option you select) the average daily infections, the yearly SARS-CoV-2 deaths and the yearly SARS-CoV-2 hospitalisation (for a population the size and make-up of Victoria).
+The deaths are estimated using Institute of Health Metrics and Evaluation infection fatality risk ratios from pre-Delta variants, double for increased virulence of Delta. hospitalisation and ICU admission rates are estimated using rates of same by infection from the Victorian second wave, doubled (on odds scale) again for increased virulence of Delta.
 For an approximation of the average number of bed-night stays, multiplying hospitalisations by 10 and ICU admission by 7 will give a rough approximation.

 The second heatmap shows the proportion of time in stage 3 (soft lockdown) and stage 4 (hard lockdown) for all scenarios.